Overview

 The progress that has been made in the treatment of DCIS has resulted from doctor and patient participation in clinical studies.
 Future progress in the treatment of DCIS will result from continued participation in appropriate studies.
 Areas of active exploration to improve the treatment of DCIS include the following:

-Attempts to identify patients not requiring radiation therapy: There have been attempts to identify patients who can be cured with surgery alone by examination of the characteristics of the DCIS.
-Improvements in this area could spare the majority of patients the need for radiation therapy.
+Attempts to identify patients who do not require radiation therapy: There have been attempts to identify patients who can be cured with breast-conserving surgery alone by examination of the characteristics of the DCIS.
+Improvements in this area could spare many patients the need for radiation therapy.